miahnelson/Pi_Pico_Robot_Code/README.md

-Additional components and compoentns models will be added over time.
+Additional components and components/models will be added over time.